Home » No Opening Greeting or Courtesy Closing?

 No Opening Greeting or Courtesy Closing?

-Without a friendly greeting (Hello, Hi, G’Day, Hey) at the beginning of your business email, you risk your email being perceived as demanding or terse.
+Without a friendly greeting (Hello, Hi, G’Day, Hey) at the beginning of your business email, you miss the opportunity to set the tone for the rest of your communication.
+Worse yet, you risk your email being perceived as demanding or terse.

-You don’t just start talking without a greeting when you call someone on the phone.
-In off-line letters, you do the same.
-So why is it then that in email, so many feel this little courtesy doesn’t apply?
+When you call someone on the phone, you don’t just start talking without a greeting.
+In offline letters, you do the same.
+So why do so many feel this little courtesy doesn’t apply to email?

 It can’t be because it takes too much time or effort.
-Typing a simple “Hello” and a name takes a little time and effort.
+Typing a simple “Hello” and a name with a nice courtesy closing takes a little time and effort.
 So why do so many skip this step?

-I’ve found over the years that many think writing skills and best practices do not come into play with email.
-It’s an informal communication tool, but that doesn’t negate the need for courtesy or being perceived as an educated professional when it comes to business.
+Over the years, I’ve found that many think writing skills and best practices do not apply to business email.
+They perceive email as an informal communication tool that negates the need for courtesy or being perceived as an educated professional in business.

-There is nothing informal about building relationships, promoting your brand, or growing your network.
-Skip the steps necessary to you being perceived as a courteous and educated person who knows how to communicate with the written word.
-You do so knowing competitors can easily outperform you.
+Nothing is informal about building relationships, promoting your brand, or growing your network.
+The last thing you want to do is skip the steps necessary to be perceived as trustworthy, courteous, educated, and someone who knows how to communicate with the written word.
+By doing so, you risk your competitors easily outperforming you.

 Without a greeting: